Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing_blender/installing.rst

 Check if your system meets the
 `minimum or recommended requirements <http://www.blender.org/download/requirements/>`__.

-Always check that the graphics drivers are up to date and that OpenGL is well supported.
+Always check that the graphics drivers are up to date, and that OpenGL is well supported.
-Other Blender dependencies are already included in the binary and you do not need to worry about those unless installing from source.
+Other Blender dependencies are already included in the binary, and you do not need to worry about those unless installing from source.

 Support for other hardware such as 3D mice and graphic tablets is covered later in